emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 +++
 author = "Elise Cutts"
-categories = ["German"]
-date = 2022-09-24T22:00:00Z
-description = "As one reader put it, it took \"2 years of not really doing much actually\"" draft = true enableComments = true images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2022/09/howilearnedgerman.png"] sidebar = "right" subtitle = "As one reader put it, it took \"2 years of not really doing much actually\"" summary = "As one reader put it, it took \"2 years of not really doing much actually\"" tags = [] title = "How I self-studied German to C1 using comprehensible input" type = ""
+categories = ["Tips and Strategies", "Language Learning", "German"] date = 2022-09-27T16:53:00Z description = "As one reader put it, teaching myself German took \"2 years of not really doing much actually\"" enableComments = true images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2022/09/howilearnedgerman.png"] sidebar = "right" subtitle = "As one reader put it, teaching myself German took a few years \"of not really doing much actually\"" summary = "As one reader put it, teaching myself German took \"2 years of not really doing much actually\"" tags = ["Comprehensible Input", "German exam", "Language learning tips", "Teach yourself a language", "Language self-study", "Learn German"] title = "How I self-taught German to C1 using immersion — despite being busy and disorganized" type = "featured"

 +++
 Spanish was my best subject in high school.
 I gave my all in class and earned nearly perfect grades.
 But it didn't matter — despite all that, I can't really speak any Spanish at all.

 Meanwhile, after 3 years of _extremely_ chaotic and disorganized self-study, I can speak German well enough to live my life in it.[ I aced the B2 test after about 2 years of mostly listening to podcasts and watching TV](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/).
 I moved to Austria about a month ago and whenever I step outside my apartment I'm operating close to 100% in German.
 I'm not perfect, but nobody needs to switch to English for me.

-All this is to say: something clearly played out differently with German than it did with Spanish.
+All this is to say that something clearly played out differently with German than it did with Spanish.

+The thing that played out differently was **immersion** — [**comprehensible input**](https://en.wikipedia.org/wiki/Input_hypothesis) to be more precise.

 ## Normal, chaotic, and busy people can learn German

-I allude vaguely to how I learned German in a lot of my posts and tweets, but I never sat down and put the story together all in one place — until now.
+I allude vaguely to how I learned German in a lot of my posts and tweets, but I never sat down and put the story together all in one place, until now.

 This is the story of how I learned German from zero to C1 in about three years of unplanned, mostly unsupervised, and totally chaotic self study that mostly involved listening to podcasts and reading for pleasure.